What Are the Chances of Finding a Lost Cat? DoNotPay Can Help!

 - The median recovery time of a lost cat was 5 days or less.

-If you're missing a feline friend, the chances of finding your lost cat will depend on many factors, including how you go about your search.
+If you're missing a feline friend, cat will depend on many factors, including how you go about your search.
 If you want the best odds for reuniting with a lost cat, there are two things that can help you—a little bit of luck, and the services of DoNotPay.
 Let us file an official report on your behalf by using our Lost and Found Pets product.

 How to Find Your Lost Cat on Your Own